Rice Farming: Business Plan And Guide For Beginners

 rice, rice farming, commercial rice farming, growing rice, growing rice commercially, guide for growing rice, rice farming for profit, rice farming business, commercial rice farming, how is rice grown

+In case of culinary preferences, the varieties of rice are generally classified as long, medium and short grained.
 The long grain rice tend to remain intact after cooking.
 The medium grain rice becomes more sticky and is generally used for sweet dishes.

 And the short-grain rice is often used for rice pudding.
 And within these 3 varieties there are several cultivars available around the world.